fraganator/archive-cache-manager/README.md

 The same menu is also available in BigBox, though currently only supports keyboard input.

 ![ROM file selection window](images/select-file-window-bigbox.png?raw=true "ROM file selection window")

+### Multi-Disc Games
+To use the multi-disc cache feature, check the _"Multi-disc Support"_ option in the Archive Cache Manager config window.
+The next time a multi-disc game is launched, all the discs from the game will be extracted to the cache and a corresponding M3U file generated.

+If the emulator \ platform supports M3U files (as configured in LaunchBox), the generated M3U file will be used when launching the game.
+Otherwise a single disc will be launched, and swapping between cached discs can be done manually in the emulator.

 ### Keeping Games Cached
 Games can be marked 'Keep' so they stay cached and ready to play.
 To keep a game cached, open the plugin configuration window from the _Tools->Archive Cache Manager_ menu.
 From there a list of games in the cache is shown.
 Check the Keep box next to the game, then click OK.